 The best way to protect your company is by establishing a Social Media Policy for your employees, agencies, and subcontractors.
 Once created, communicate your Social Media Policy with training programs.
 Then be sure to monitor social media posts in order to correct misstatements quickly.

-Download Free Sample Procedure Templates to see how easy it is to edit MS Word Templates to build your own HR policies and procedures that can help protect your business.
+Download Free Policies and Procedures to see how easy it is to edit MS Word Templates to build your own HR policies and procedures that can help protect your business.